 Foot and Ankle Surgeon

 In the instant before a car crash, people instinctively brace their feet against the floorboard.
 Unfortunately, that can cause severe injuries like a broken heel bone, midfoot, or ankle.
-These types of injuries are very familiar to George Liu, D.P.M., who specializes in surgical management for the traumatized foot and ankle.
+These types of injuries are very familiar to George Liu, D.P.M., who specializes in surgical management for the traumatized foot or ankle, including tendon injuries.
 Dr. Liu is board certified in reconstructive rearfoot/ankle surgery and is dual fellowship trained.

 We are using an alternative surgical approach to manage calcaneal fractures (or broken heels), which can be difficult to treat.
 It is called the sinus tarsi approach.
 We have been able to decrease the wound complication rates to less than 5 percent.”

 An Associate Professor in the Department of Orthopaedic Surgery at UT Southwestern Medical Center, Dr. Liu cares for patients who have foot and ankle fractures from automotive accidents, sporting injuries and falls as well as myriad other severe foot and ankle injuries.
 Painful arthritis and deformities as a long-term complication of these injuries are among the problems he sees on a regular basis.
 “The goal in trauma and reconstruction surgery is not only to restore the structure of the foot and ankle, but more importantly, its function as well,” says Dr. Liu.